deeno63code/E-commerce_and_Retail_B2B_CaseStudy/README.md

 customer segmentation

-Prediction of delayed payment against an unforeseen dataset of transactions with due date yet
+Prediction of delayed payment against an unforeseen dataset of transactions with due date.